 Why is this medication prescribed?

-Ethacrynic acid, a 'water pill,' is used to treat swelling and fluid retention caused by various medical problems.
-It causes the kidneys to get rid of unneeded water and salt from the body into the urine.
+Ethacrynic acid is used to treat edema (fluid retention; excess fluid held in body tissues) in adults and children caused by medical problems such as cancer, heart, kidney, or liver disease.
+Ethacrynic acid is in a class of medications called diuretics ('water pills').
+It works by causing the kidneys to get rid of unneeded water and salt from the body into the urine.

 How should this medicine be used?

 Ethacrynic acid comes as a tablet to take by mouth.
-It is usually taken once or twice a day with food.
-If you take ethacrynic acid once a day, take it with breakfast in the morning.
-If you take it twice a day, take it in the morning and in the afternoon to avoid going to the bathroom during the night.
+It is usually taken once or twice a day with food or after meals depending on your doctor's instructions.
+Take ethacrynic acid at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ethacrynic acid exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Other uses for this medicine